Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Abstract

 \section{Abstract}

-By introducing programmability, automated verification, and innovative debugging tools, Software-Defined Networks (SDNs) are poised to meet the increasingly stringent dependability requirements of today's communication networks.
+\remove{By introducing programmability, automated verification, and innovative debugging tools, Software-Defined Networks (SDNs) are poised to meet the increasingly stringent dependability requirements of today's communication networks.
 However, the design of fault-tolerant SDNs remains an open challenge.
 This paper considers the design of dependable SDNs through the lenses of \emph{self-stabilization}---a very strong notion of fault-tolerance.
 In particular, we develop algorithms for an in-band and distributed control plane for SDNs, called \emph{Renaissance}, which tolerate a wide range of (concurrent) controller, link, and communication failures.
-Our self-stabilizing algorithms ensure that after the occurrence of an arbitrary combination of failures, (i) every non-faulty SDN controller can reach any switch \EMS{(or another controller)} in the network within a bounded communication delay (in the presence of a bounded number of concurrent failures) and (ii) every switch is managed by at least one \EMS{controller (as long as at least one controller is not faulty).}

-We evaluate $\system$ through a rigorous worst-case analysis as well as a prototype implementation (based on OVS and Floodlight), and we report on our experiments using Mininet.
+Our self-stabilizing algorithms ensure that after the occurrence of an arbitrary combination of failures, (i) every non-faulty SDN controller can reach any switch (or another controller) in the network within a bounded communication delay (in the presence of a bounded number of concurrent failures) and (ii) every switch is managed by at least one controller (as long as at least one controller is not faulty).
+We evaluate $\system$ through a rigorous worst-case analysis as well as a prototype implementation (based on OVS and Floodlight), and we report on our experiments using Mininet. }

+By introducing programmability, automated verification, and innovative debugging tools, Software-Defined Networks (SDNs) are poised to meet the increasingly stringent dependability requirements of today's communication networks.
+However, the design of fault-tolerant SDNs remains an open challenge.
+This paper considers the design of dependable SDNs through the lenses of self-stabilization---a very strong notion of fault-tolerance.
+In particular, we develop algorithms for an in-band and distributed control plane for SDNs, called Renaissance, which tolerate a wide range of failures.
+Our self-stabilizing algorithms ensure that after the occurrence of arbitrary failures, (i) every non-faulty SDN controller can reach any switch (or another controller) within a bounded communication delay (in the presence of a bounded number of failures) and (ii) every switch is managed by a controller.
+We evaluate Renaissance through a rigorous worst-case analysis as well as a prototype implementation (based on OVS and Floodlight, and Mininet).